 - Upset stomach

-As a result, it’s more likely that your cat’s experiencing a reaction to the stink bug’s fluid rather than the insect itself.
+However, it’s more likely that your cat’s experiencing a temporary reaction to the stink bug’s fluid.

 Do Stink Bugs Bite Cats?

-Thankfully, stink bugs don’t bite, which means they can’t pass on nasty diseases or parasites to cats.
-This lack of bite also eliminates the risk of abscesses and infections.
+Stink bugs don’t bite, which means they can’t pass on diseases or parasites to cats.
+The absence of a bite also eliminates the risk of abscesses and bacterial infections.

 How To Prevent Your Cat From Eating Stink Bugs

-It’s difficult to prevent your cat from eating stink bugs if they hunt at night or roam away from home during the day.
+It’s difficult to prevent your cat from eating stink bugs if they hunt or roam away from the home.

-However, you can prevent stink bugs from getting in the house.
-An effective method is to place a bowl or pan of soapy water under a light.
-The light attracts stink bugs, and while they’re distracted, they fall into the water and drown.
+However, you can prevent stink bugs from getting into the house.
+An effective method is to place a bowl or pan of soapy water under a light, as this will attract stink bugs, so they fall into the water and drown.

-To keep stink bugs out of the house in the first place, try the following methods:
+To keep stink bugs out of the house, use the following methods:

 - Rub all screens inside the house with dryer sheets.
-This method is thought to reduce stink bugs by 80%.
+This method reduces stink bugs by up to 80%.

-- If you’re prone to getting stink bugs in the house, hang a damp towel in the yard (on a chair, for example).
-This will attract stink bugs, allowing you to move them safely.
+- Hang a damp towel in the yard to attract stink bugs, allowing you to move them safely.

-- If you find any dead stink bugs, squish one to release the odor and leave it near your home’s entry points.
-This will deter other stink bugs.
+- If you find any dead stink bugs, squish one to release the odor and leave it near your home’s entrance points as this will deter other stink bugs.

 - Seal exterior cracks and entry points.

-- Check vents for any damage and fix them.
+- Check vents for any signs of damage and fix them.

-Similarly, to distract your cat when it sees a stink bug, try the following things:
+Similarly, to distract your cat when it sees a stink bug, do the following:

 - Say “no!” firmly every time you see your cat playing with a stink bug.

-- Isolate over-excited cats to a different room while you remove the shield bug.
+- Isolate over-excited cats to a different room while you remove the stink bug.

 Once stink bugs are inside your home, don’t touch them with your bare hands as the odor is hard to get rid of and often lingers for days.
 Shield bugs are slow-moving and easy to catch, so use a plastic bag or wear gloves to scoop them up and put them outdoors.